The Snowdonia Slate trail Run Challenge - NEW FOR 2019!!

 This 83 mile circular trail contains 14250ft of ascent, and takes in some fantastic mountain and valley level scenery, and allows you to explore the industrial heritage of the slate villages throughout Snowdonia.

-Upon completion, you’ll go away with a weekend’s worth of great views and memories- plus a SST specific memento.
+You’ll go away with a weekend’s worth of great views and memories - and a completion award.

 The route starts at Porth Penrhyn near Bangor and ends at Bethesda and takes in villages such as Llanllechid, Bethesda, Dinorwig, Llanberis, Waunfawr, Nantlle, Rhyd Ddu, Beddgelert, Croesor, Ffestiniog and Penmachno.
 We'll be guiding you around over the 2 days, with each day being around 40 miles in length - and there'll be the usual checkpoint support and backup provided, as on the rest of our supported challenges.